 The National Organization conducts national fundraising efforts for which cash and in-kind donations are received and shared with the Foundation.
 These funds represent revenues associated with: distributions from national partners, individual donation amounts collected via online and white mail donations, amounts for internal grants, travel, and training scholarships, and other miscellaneous revenues.
-During the year ended August 31, 2019, the Foundation received \$1,037,650 from these national revenue streams.
+During the years ended August 31, 2020 and 2019, respectively, the Foundation received \$1,207,570 and \$1,037,650 from these national revenue streams.

 Conversely, the Foundation pays amounts to the National Organization for chapter dues, insurance, and other miscellaneous ancillary expenses that the National Organizations pays on behalf of the Foundation and for services provided by the National Organization.
-Amounts totaling \$253,082 were paid from the Foundation to the National Organization during the year ended August 31, 2019.
+Amounts totaling \$398,008 and \$253,082 were paid from the Foundation to the National Organization during the years ended August 31, 2020 and 2019, respectively.

 Chapters who assist with the organization and granting of wishes from other chapters are paid a "fee for service" called the wish assist fee.
 Under this program, the originating chapter agrees to pay a fee to the chapter of the wish destination to assist with any planning, booking, and facilitating of the wish for the home chapter.
-Under this program, the Foundation received \$6,900 for the year ended August 31, 2019, which is recorded in the accompanying statements of activities as other income.
+Under this program, the Foundation received \$4,200 and \$6,900, respectively, for the years ended August 31, 2020 and 2019, which is recorded in the accompanying statements of activities as other income.

-Amounts due from and to related entities are as follows:
+Amounts due from and to related entities are as follows at August 31:

+2020 2019

-Due from National Organization \$ 74,697
+Due from National Organization \$ 49,995 \$ 74,697

-Due from Other Chapters 21,872
+Due from Other Chapters 3,313 21,872

-Total Due from Related Entities \$ 96,569
+Total Due from Related Entities \$ 53,308 \$ 96,569

-Due to Other Chapters \$ 2,382
+Due to Other Chapters c 3.962 ¢ 2.382

+• φ φ

-Total Due to Related Entities \$ 2.382
+Total Due to Related Entities \$ 3,962 \$ 2,382